 In both cases, observe and take notes without interfering.
 You’ll quickly identify the main issues.
 Ten test subjects will normally reveal more than 90% of the challenges.

 From there, build personas based on what you learned.

 When is a website intuitive to use?

-Jared wrote that in their research they discovered there are two conditions where users will tell you an interface seems ‘intuitive’ to them:
+Spool wrote that, in their research, they discovered two conditions in which users will tell you an interface seems “intuitive”:

 - The current knowledge point and the target knowledge point are identical.
 When the user walks up to the design, they know everything they need to operate it and complete their objective.